dtubbenhauer/growth-diagram/README.md

 # Code and Erratum for *Growth problems in diagram categories*

-I collected a bit of Mathematica code relevant for the paper *Growth problems in diagram categories*
+I collected a bit of Mathematica code and additional details relevant for the paper *Growth problems in diagram categories*
 <a href="https://arxiv.org/abs/2412.01283">https://arxiv.org/abs/2412.01283</a> on this page.

 An Erratum for the paper *Growth problems in diagram categories* can be found at the bottom of the page.